Inclusive Communities Project

 At the Inclusive Communities Project (ICP), racial equity, diversity, and inclusion are core principles that inform and direct ICP's mission of creating and maintaining inclusive communities that welcome people across racial, ethnic, and economic lines.
 ICP is fully committed to inclusion, and our commitment is reflected in every area of our work and workforce.

 Since its inception, ICP has focused its work on addressing bigotry and bias in institutions, systems, and processes and sought redress for policies and practices that perpetuated the harmful effect of discrimination and segregation.
 At ICP, racial equity is not a program or initiative.
 Instead, it is an inextricable part of our vision and mission.
-As the nation moves forward in the era of racial reckoning, ICP will continue the difficult but necessary conversations about race and challenge the racism that underpins housing policies in this country.

 Organization Data